-There’s no one “catch-all” definition of a dental emergency, but you’ll usually recognize it by the severe amount of pain it causes or the damage it leaves on your teeth or gums.
-You can’t put off treatment during a true emergency; it’s vital to see a dentist right away to have the best chance of saving your teeth while also stopping your pain as quickly as possible.
-We recommend that you put the number for Patriot Dental in your phone right now, so you can reach out to Dr. Lisonbee and Dr. Henry immediately when you need emergency dentistry in Pensacola, FL.
+There’s no “catch-all” definition of a dental emergency, but you’ll often recognize one by its severe pain or the damage it leaves on your teeth or gums.
+When you do, you shouldn’t put off treatment; it’s vital to see a dentist at once so you can save your teeth and ease your ache.
+So, then, put the number for Patriot Dental in your phone right now!
+That way, you can reach Drs.
+Lisonbee and Henry right when you need emergency dentistry in Pensacola, FL.

 - Same-Day Emergency Dental Treatments

 - Oral Conscious Sedation for Stress-Free Visits